≡ Menu

 * Ford’s fiscal year begins on Jan 1 and ends on Dec 31.

 The net cash from financing activities depicts whether cash is taken for debt repayment (negative numbers) or cash is added from borrowings (positive numbers).
+The definition of net cash from financing activities is available here: net cash from financing activities.

 Keep in mind that the data presented in the plot above is net of cash arising from capital returns such as dividend payments and share buyback to rule out the effect of capital returns.